www.reifelbirdsanctuary.com

 Volunteering

-Volunteers are essential to the management and operation of the Sanctuary as a community asset, a viital refuge for migratory birds, and a place to foster public appreciation for birds and the rural landscape of Delta.
+Volunteers are essential to the management and operation of the Sanctuary as a community asset, a vital refuge for migratory birds, and a place to foster public appreciation for birds and the rural landscape of Delta.
 If you are interested in becoming a volunteer, please contact the Sanctuary office for basic information about the kinds of volunteer assistance we seek.

 Current Volunteer Postings